1.3 - The Apache LDAP API rationale¶

-At some point, we needed to communicate with another LDAP server without having to go through JNDI, so we developed our own LdapConnection class.
-This was the last step toward a full Java API.
+At some point we had to communicate with other LDAP servers without using the JNDI library, so we developed our own LdapConnection class.
+This was the first step toward a full Java API specifically designed for LDAP usage on the Java platform.

-We started again to work on this API with the OpenDS team in 2009, and did a presentation during the 2009 LdapCon (Towards a common LDAP API for the Java Platform).
-The story repeated itself with Oracle buying Sun in 2010, after months of valuable collaboration with Sun.
+The work renewed after the OpenDS project team's presentation at LdapCon in 2009 (Towards a common LDAP API for the Java Platform).
+The story repeated itself once again after Oracle bought Sun in 2010, and its project team disbanded.

 - A complete coverage of the LDAP protocol